 In 1887, Thompson sent his poems to Wilfrid Meynell, editor of a Catholic literary magazine titled Merry England.
 Meynell published the poems and helped the poet financially as well as in coping with daily life and helping him to battle his drug addiction.
 While Meynell and other friends cared for Thompson during the remaining years of his life, he never fully recovered from his life on the streets and died in 1907 of tuberculosis.

-It is agreed by all that the greatest of Thompson’s poems is “The Hound of Heaven.”
+All agree that the greatest of Thompson’s poems is “The Hound of Heaven.”
 One critic called it “one of the great odes of which the English language can boast.”
 With God’s hunt for lost souls described beautifully throughout the poem, the climax comes at the end with the description of the wandering soul’s final surrender to God’s love.

 <*}}}><